 Radiating pain in the shoulders, lower back, arms, hands, neck or head will typically indicate neurological involvement, but this does not always indicate the presence of a herniated disc.
 General inflammation from any injury can affect the nerves in the upper back, as can the enigmatic occurrence of ischemia upper back pain.

 Read more about thoracic herniated spinal disc symptoms.

 Help for Herniated Discs in the Upper Spine

 Chronic upper back pain is a rare event which rarely affects patients due to minor structural changes, but may instead be caused by a psychosomatic back pain condition.
 It would take severe and permanent spinal damage to enact a lasting painful condition in the upper back area.
 While this does occur in rare instances, it is certainly not characteristic of the common complaint of persistent upper back pain which does not correlate to specific structural damage.

 Persistent mindbody symptoms are more often caused by an oxygen deprivation syndrome and can endure despite treatment for many years.
 If you have treatment resistant thoracic agony, I highly recommend considering knowledge therapy as a possible solution to your pain problem.
 This therapy works very well to get to the actual source of symptoms and can succeed time and time again when traditional medical or complementary medical modalities have failed.

+Of course, if you have a known anatomical defect in the thoracic spine, such as a serious herniation known to be causing spinal or foraminal stenosis, then this advice will not prove helpful.
 In these circumstances, investigate indicated therapy options with your neurologist and always focus on finding a solution which will resolve the structural issue responsible for causing the pain, rather than simply treating the pain itself.